 Gaspe is a port town located at the tip of Gaspe Peninsula, eastern Quebec, Canada.
 The tow is approx 650 km (400 ml) northeast of Quebec City, and has population around 15,000.

 The territory of Gaspe borders the sea and St Lawrence River for some 130 km (80 ml).
 Nearly 90% of the inhabitants are French Canadian.
 In the town of Gaspe on July 24, 1534 Jacques Cartier (French explorer, 1491-1557) took possession of New France (today part of Canada) in the name of king Francis I of France (House of Valois, 1494-1547).

-The regional hospital in Gaspe is the main employer in the region.
+The regional hospital is the main employer in the region.
 Another big employer is a factory which makes windmill blades.
-The windmill factory is a major tourist attraction.
-The visitors can see the large size of the blades and have the chance to take pictures next to one.
+The windmill factory is also a major tourist attraction.
+Visitors can see the large size of the blades and have the chance to take pictures next to one.

 The Gaspe cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Gaspe, Quebec, Canada.

 If you lose the Gaspe location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.

 Port Gaspe cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Gaspe, Quebec, Canada.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |Day||Ships in port|